box-project/box/doc/requirement-checker.md

 }
 ```

-In the above example, Composer will emulate PHP 7.1.10 environment.
-This makes sure that when installing the
+Composer will emulate PHP 7.1.10 environment.
+This makes sure that when installing the dependencies, they will be
-dependencies, they will be compatible with 7.1.10+.
-It will however not affect the application requirements and as a
+compatible with 7.1.10+.
+It will however not affect the application requirements and as a result Box will pick `^7.1` as
-result Box will pick `^7.1` as the PHP requirement.
+the PHP requirement.

 ### Extension configuration requirements